 1 2 3 4 5 6 7

-composer require to get Composer to sort your packages:
+composer require to get Composer to sort your packages.

 1 2 3 4

-3. Check that you can install/update packages:
+3. Check that you can install/update packages.

 1.4.
-Then pull the tag into your branch¶
+Pull the tag into your branch¶

-Pull the tag into your update branch
+Pull the selected tag into your update branch with the following command:

 The most common ones will be on